Main

 This course is designed for radiation safety officers, safety officers, technicians, managers and others who may be involved in transportation of radioactive materials or in preparing radioactive materials for transport.
 This course will cover the applicable 49 CFR DOT and 10 CFR NRC transportation of radioactive materials regulations.
 The course will cover DOT 49 CFR Parts 170 - 189 with emphasis on Parts 172 - 178 and 10 CFR 71.
 These regulations cover hazardous material classification, hazardous waste, labeling, types of packaging and containers, packaging and container limits, radiation level standards, and reporting and record keeping requirements.
 Fissile and Type B materials are not covered in detail.

 The course will also cover 10 CFR 61 (NRC Land Disposal of Radioactive Material) and related requirements from 10 CFR 19, 20 and 40.
 The course includes package and shipping document preparation exercises.
-Students who complete the course and pass an examination will receive a certificate.
-This certificate, along with the training manual, should be used by the employer to document the training as required by 49 CFR 172.

 We have recently added to the course a section on regulations related to air transportation of radioactive dangerous goods.
 The training will be based on the International Air Transport Association (IATA) Dangerous Goods Regulations (DGR).